Antique of the Week

 and amassed a personal collection of art and antiquities from around the world and that he lent items to the Tiffany design room for designers to use for inspiration.
 Therefore

-it's possible Moore could have acquired an earlier English version lithograph than the Knapp, brought it back to America, and the flask designer copied it.
+to reiterate, it's possible Moore could have acquired an earlier English version lithograph than the Knapp, brought it back to America, and the flask designer copied it.

 THE OTHER WAY AROUND?